 Agile made easy

-Easy Agile helps agile teams and startups work better together.
-We have a suite of Jira plugins designed to put the customer first through every step of the product development process.
-From roadmaps to user story maps, our plugins work with multiple agile frameworks, including Kanban and Scrum.
+Easy Agile can help your agile team work better together to deliver for your customers.
+We have a suite of agile apps for Jira designed to put the customer first through every step of the product development process.
+From team agility with Easy Agile TeamRhythm, to scaled agility with Easy Agile Programs, our plugins work with multiple agile frameworks, including Kanban and Scrum.

 If you work with Jira, you’ll find our lean tools especially helpful for improving the functionality of your workflows and enhancing team collaboration.